gyla1993/LightNet/README.md

 pip install keras==2.2.4

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Then fix the the above-mentioned keras bug.
+Then fix the the above mentioned keras bug.

 The deep learning (DL) framework we used is somewhat out-of-date.
 As a personal suggestion, you can try to implement your model by PyTorch or any other new DL framework, if you plan to conduct long-term research in this area.